Erin Reese

 Erin Reese (born December 4, 1995) is an American hammer thrower.
 In 2024, she became national indoor champion in the weight throw achieving the second furthest all-time throw worldwide.

 Early life

 Reese is from Mount Prospect, Illinois.
 She attended Prospect High School.

 Career

 On February 17, 2024, she became national champion in the weight throw with a distance of 25.73 metres in Albuquerque, New Mexico.
 This distance placed her second all-time in the discipline.

 In June 2024, she placed third at the 2024 United States Olympic trials in Eugene, Oregon in the hammer throw.
 She subsequently competed in the hammer throw at the 2024 Paris Olympics.

+In July 2026, she placed third in the hammer throw at the 2026 USA Championships with a throw of 72.94 metres.